Noob3rror/basic_programming/c/_labs.md

         printf("integer specifier is \%d: %d\n", int_value);
     ```
 - Bonus 1: Print the memory addresses of these variables.
-- Bonus 2: Print the memoru addresses in hexidecimal notation.
+- Bonus 2: Print the memory addresses in hexadecimal notation.
 ---
 ### If
 [flow_control.md](./flow_control.md)